Spring: May 13- May 26

 * interaction with scientists conducting research at Lacawac.

 Artists provide their own transportation and take care of their meals while at Lacawac.
-The lodge and guest house are well equipped with cookware and dishes and all necessary kitchen amenities.
-Both the lodge and guest house have wireless internet.
+The lodge and ice house are well equipped with cookware and dishes and all necessary kitchen amenities.
+Both the lodge and ice house have wireless internet.
 Residents should bring a laptop if they so desire.
 A telephone is available in lodge and coulter visitor center.
 Residents should have a calling card or pre-paid phone card if they wish to place long-distance calls.
 Cell phone connection is generally available at Lacawac.

 Information on restaurants, grocery stores and other conveniences will be provided when individuals are accepted for a residency.
 If you have any questions, please feel free to contact us.
 The staff of Lacawac Sanctuary will do everything in our power to make each residency at Lacawac inspired, productive, and rejuvenating.